aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have partly been attempts at curtailing C++'s complexity while retaining its power; C++ is a very powerful language that, unfortunately, is also a huge hodgepodge of features accumulated over the years, and retained due to backwards compatibility concerns, starting from basically all of the C programming language, which had to be supported from the start.

  The early association with languages such as Simula and C++, which were basically procedural languages with object oriented features tacked on top, has lead to the modern impression that OOP is somewhat necessarily an imperative programming paradigm.
+State management is a problem; it may be said that while Functional Programming tries to minimize and isolate the state of a program, OOP's strategy is to merely hide it behind an object's interface.
 This is not strictly true, OOP can work even without the need for mutable state and explicit flow control which characterizes imperative languages; in fact, Object Oriented and Functional programming can even coexist relatively well in a language, as is demonstrated by Scala.

 A popular criticism of OOP revolves around its reliance on Software Design Patterns to solve a specific set of problems.
 The natural way to solve a problem in computer science, it is argued, should be to solve it once and for all, and then to abstract away the solution for later re-use.
 Software Design Patterns on the other hand require rethinking through and reimplementing solutions for a very similar problem everytime it comes up again.
 It can also be shown that some of the original 23 GoF patterns for OOP languages can be entirely avoided when using languages with a different set of abstractions, for instance: higher order functions and lambdas from Functional Programming.
 Indeed, many of these functional abstractions have made, and are making, their way into modern OOP languages and common practice. // graham, revenge of nerds